W-Boson/Quantum-Werewolf/README.md

-This Version is a heavily modified and updated Version of one published by Jesse Straat (https://github.com/JesseStraat/Quantum-Werewolf)
+This Version is a heavily modified and updated version of one published by Jesse Straat (https://github.com/JesseStraat/Quantum-Werewolf)